catharinadepari/essay/README.md

 | *geojson*  | vector | polygons of land lots/parcels to show 3 types of land leases |
 | *tilelayer* | raster | land contours in the U.S. states|

-For instance, the screenshot below shows three types of land leases throughout the U.S. states: federal oil and gas leases (yellow), those leased with minimum bid (blue), and leased noncompetitively (red)<br>.
+For instance, the screenshot below shows three types of land leases throughout the U.S. states: federal oil and gas leases (yellow), those leased with minimum bid {: .gitlab-blue}, and leased noncompetitively {: .gitlab-red}<br>

 Investigating the web's codes, we will find the GeoJson type of file is utilized to develop the maps.
 The codes associated with the GeoJson files were written in the lines of 745 and 1676.
 <br>